gmg-takehome/Example-BE/README.md

  - Set up MySQL
  - Set up Node
- - Install dependancies
+ - Install dependencies
+ - Instrutions for seeding db
+ - While seeds are provided, it is best to recieve an up-to-date db from the staging environment

 *Spin up server*

  - Some run command `node app.js`

-While seeds are provided, it is best to recieve an up-to-date db from the staging environment

 ***Considerations***